HS2 Chilterns AONB Additional Projects Fund

 Wendover Canal Towpath Upgrade

-The towpath serves Wendover residents and is in close proximity to schools, care homes.
-Th upgrade will provide access for walkers, runners, cyclists and those with reduced mobility and will form an important part of the ambitious Grand Union Canal Triangle between Aylesbury, Wendover and Tring – 22km of towpath linked by 6km of right of way through Weston Turville.
+The towpath serves Wendover residents and is in close proximity to schools, care homes and residential areas.
+The upgrade will provide access for walkers, runners, cyclists and those with reduced mobility and will form an important part of the ambitious Grand Union Canal Triangle between Aylesbury, Wendover and Tring – 22km of towpath linked by 6km of right of way through Weston Turville.